cocos/cocos-docs/en/editor/assets/index.md

 ### Moving assets

-After selecting an asset (multiple selections are possible), you can move the asset to another location by holding down the mouse and dragging.
-When dragging the asset to be moved to the target folder, you will see the folder where the mouse is hovering appears highlighted in yellow and has a blue box around it.
+After selecting an asset (multiple selections are possible), move the asset to another location by holding down the mouse and dragging it.
+When dragging the asset to be moved to the target folder, notice the folder where the mouse is hovering appears highlighted in yellow and has a blue box around it.
 Release the mouse at this point and the asset will be moved to the highlighted folder directory.

 ![drag](img/drag.png)